 - The largest marina on the island is in Sant Antoni de Portmany and is called, Portus Magnus.

-The biggest island in the Balearics, Mallorca is a very popular destination for tourists.
-Spend time relaxing on the beach, hiking in the countryside or cycling one of the many trails available.
-Mallorca mixes outdoor adventure with an idyllic setting.
+The largest island in the Balearics, Mallorca, is an immensely popular destination for tourists.
+Whether you prefer spending your time relaxing on the beach, hiking in the countryside, or cycling one of the many trails available, Mallorca seamlessly combines outdoor adventure with an idyllic setting.

 Mallorca has over 300 beaches, each of which offer numerous possibilities to try out different water activities, to go exploring or simply relaxing on the sand.